 Also as I already pointed out Nick Cutter is similar in some ways to Jon Pertwee’s Third Doctor and the ARC is basically just a modern day version of UNIT.

-I also think that Primeval in certain stories also does do a better job of capturing the Classic era’s claustrophobic atmosphere than the Revival does.
+I also think that Primeval in certain stories is better at capturing the Classic era’s claustrophobic atmosphere than the Revival.

 In some ways Primeval was a superior show to the new Doctor Who it must be said.

 I feel that Primeval despite having a more limited premise actually had much more varied settings.
-The New Doctor Who sadly has been largely earth bound through large parts of its run and thus I don’t feel has explored the potential of a man who can travel through time and space and thus visit anywhere as much as it could have done.
+The New Doctor Who sadly has been largely earth bound through large parts of its run.

 I also think that Primeval handles death better as ultimately it’s characters who die stay dead!

 Its also worth noting that new who has taken the odd thing from Primeval too.
-In the story Dinosaurs on a Spaceship the models used for the Raptors were the same ones used for the Raptors in Primeval.
-Thus technically the Raptors in Primeval guest starred in Doctor Who.
+In the story Dinosaurs on a Spaceship, the models used for the Raptors were the same ones used for the Raptors in Primeval.
 Also many fans have commented on the story Planet of the Dead which involves a portal to another time period opening up in modern day and lethal creatures coming through it having a similar premise to Primeval.

 Planet of the Dead was shown during the middle of Primeval series 3 when the show was at the height of its fame.